Robert Goelet: Career

-He graduated from Columbia College in 1860 and was subsequently admitted to the bar.
+He graduated from Columbia College in 1860 where he was a member of the Philolexian Society.

+He was subsequently admitted to the bar.
 Goelet practiced law in the C.J & E. DeWitt (later DeWitt, Lockman and Kip) law firm that also counted his cousin George Goelet Kip and George Gosman DeWitt among its partners, before retiring in 1879 to manage the real estate of his father and his unmarried uncle.
 After their deaths, he inherited half their fortune.
 He also served on the board of directors of the Union Trust Company, the New York Life Insurance and Trust Company, the Guaranty Trust Company, the Bank of New Amsterdam, the Chemical National Bank, which his father and uncle were instrumental in founding.
 In his obituary in The New York Times, he was described as:

 "He was clear-headed and keen-witted, and his judgment in financial and real estate matters invariably commanded the respect of other business men.
 A loyal New Yorker, Robert Goelet took particular pride in promoting the growth and development of the city with which his family had long so long identified.
 He was a man of progressive ideas, and throughout his business career pursued a policy of improving his properties in a manner which would beautify the city."